Fooducate automatically grades foods and beverage on a scale from A to D. There are 10 distinct grades: A, A-, B+, B, B-, C+, C, C-, D+, and D.

 Nutrients – Fooducate’s algorithms add points for nutrients to encourage such as fiber, calcium, and iron.
 The algorithms detract points for nutrients to limit such as saturated fat, sodium, and sugar.

 Ingredients – The ingredient list is very important as it tells the story behind the nutrients.
 Imagine a piece of cardboard that was sprayed with 11 vitamins and minerals, then peppered with “natural” flavors, coated with an artificial sweetener, and colored with Red #40 (a controversial artificial food dye).
-Under some rating systems, this product would actually score very due to its low calorie count and multitude of nutrients.
+Under some rating systems, this product would actually score very well due to its low calorie count and multitude of nutrients.

 This type of product does not fly at Fooducate.
 We look for real ingredients that have many more beneficial nutrients to offer than the 5 or 10 a manufacturer may add to a product.